 What are the benefits of taking multivitamin supplements?

-Frank LoVecchio, D.O., is a medical toxicologist at the Banner Good Samaritan Poison & Drug Information Center.
+Frank LoVecchio, DO, is a medical toxicologist at the Banner Poison and Drug Information Center.

 Question: Are there benefits to taking a multivitamin supplements?

 Answer: Natural foods are a rich source of vitamins and minerals, essential not only for our growth, but for preventing diseases and illnesses.
 On average most Americans are not vitamin deficient and do not require vitamin supplements to reach the recommended daily allowance (RDA) of vitamins.